stashed/docs/docs/guides/advanced-use-case/cross_cluster_backup.md

 Now, we are ready to restore our sample data from this specified backend.

-## Restore
+### Configure Restore

+Now, we need to create a `RestoreSession` object targeting the `stash-recovered` Deployment to restore the backed-up data inside it.

 **Create RestoreSession:**

-Now, we need to create a `RestoreSession` crd targeting the `stash-recovered` Deployment to restore the backed-up data inside it.

-Below is the YAML of the `RestoreSesion` crd that we are going to create,
+Below is the YAML of the `RestoreSesion` object that we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1